Best kids' headphones 2024: Wired and wireless headphones for mini music fans

 You can trust Louder Our experienced team has worked for some of the biggest brands in music.
 From testing headphones to reviewing albums, our experts aim to create reviews you can trust.
 Find out more about how we review.

-But that doesn’t mean pre-school headphones are dumbed down.
-Bluetooth is standard on all but the cheapest children’s headphones, and in many cases battery life matches or even exceeds what you’ll find on grown-up cans (as Active Noise Cancelling isn’t a thing in the classroom).
+Not all pre-school headphones are dumbed down.
+Bluetooth is standard on many models and in some cases the battery life matches or even exceeds what you’ll find on grown-up cans (as Active Noise Cancelling isn’t a thing in the classroom).

 If your infant has an appetite for destruction, it might be best to swerve the more expensive Bluetooth models for now, and go for something cheaper and wired.
 We’ve got you covered there too.